jwc20/bol/journal/index.md

 # ~~Journal~~ Captain's Log

+## 7/5/22
+- Bought Grokking, this will be the last time I spend money on interview prep.

 ## 7/2/22
 - Went over all the problems in chapter 6 except for 6.7.
 - Had the general sense or idea of the solution but could not execute on the code to get it right.